 Claim back VAT on bad debts

 If a customer has not paid you the money they owe you for more then six months and you are not likely to get this payment from them, you can reclaim any sales VAT that you have already paid.
-After all, you are essentially paying tax on money you have never even received.
+After all, you are essentially paying tax on the money you have never even received.
 You need to ensure you maintain good records and regularly review who owes you money.

 Claim VAT on mileage

-You can claim VAT back on the fuel element of mileage claims that are made.
+You can claim the VAT back on the fuel element of mileage claims that are made.
 These claims are made to cover the expenses of your company’s vehicles, and they are typically 20p or 45p per mile.